piotrmurach/strings-case/README.md

 ## Code of Conduct

 Everyone interacting in the Strings::Case project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/piotrmurach/strings-case/blob/master/CODE_OF_CONDUCT.md).

+## Copyright

+Copyright (c) 2019 Piotr Murach.
+See LICENSE for further details.